justemandleni/custom-e-learning/README.md

-# Custom-e-Learning Solution
+# A custom eLearning solution

 ### Description
-One of eight artefacts delivered under a contract which commenced in September 2019.
+One of eight artefacts.

 </br>